liuwilliam424/happenings-ai/README.md

 # Happenings-AI

-This is the AI Backend Repository of the Happenings app, built for Project: Code (2024)
+This is the AI backend repository of the Happenings app, built for Project: Code (2024)

 ### Event Classifier